 How to Know If You're Eligible for Student Loan Refinancing?

-Not every borrower automatically qualifies for student loan refinancing.
+Not every borrower automatically qualifies for an education loan balance transfer.
 Lenders carefully evaluate applicants to ensure they can reliably repay the new loan.

 Here are the main factors that determine eligibility: